awsdocs/amazon-mwaa-user-guide/doc_source/tutorials-private-network-bastion.md

    1. Choose your Amazon MWAA environment's **Public subnet 2 ID**\.

    1. Enter the narrowest possible address range \(for example, an internal CIDR range\) in **Allowed bastion external access CIDR**\.

-   1. Leave the remaining options blank, or set to their default values\.
+**Note**
+The simplest way to identify a range is to use the same CIDR range as your public subnets\.
+For example, the public subnets in the AWS CloudFormation template on the [Create the VPC network](vpc-create.md) page are `10.192.10.0/24` and `10.192.11.0/24`\.

 1. On the **Amazon EC2 configuration** pane, choose the following:

-   1. Choose your Amazon MWAA environment's **Key pair name**\.
+   1. Choose your SSH key in the dropdown list in **Key pair name**\.

    1. Enter a name in **Bastion Host Name**\.

+   1. Leave the remaining options blank, or set to their default values\.

    1. Choose **true** for **TCP forwarding**\.
+**Warning**
+TCP forwarding must be set to **true** in this step\.
+Otherwise, you won't be able to create an SSH tunnel in the next step\.

    1. Leave the remaining options blank, or set to their default values\.